-The session spans one hour and takes place in a rural setting.
-The free-roaming domestic goats of the ranch will assist you in maintaining your yoga poses!
+This unusual yoga session takes place in a rural place only a 40-minute drive from Seattle.
+The free-roaming domestic goats at the Wobbly Ranch will assist you in maintaining your asanas.

 This also makes for great and humorous photo opportunities, because the goats are very friendly and interactive.
 But, besides the fun and games, this is an authentic yoga class led by a certified and experienced instructor.

 On the day of its opening, Seattle’s Great Wheel was the largest of its kind in the West Coast, USA.
 Its height exceeds the 53-meter mark and offers visitors unparalleled views of the city.